-This is a practical course given by a leading Australian science presenter which aims to develop public speaking skills.
+This is a practical course which aims to develop public speaking skills.
 The emphasis is on presenting science to a general audience.
-A one day workshop on acting and personal presentation skills is also part of the course.
+Specialist training will also be given by a professional performer to provide skills in acting techniques applicable to public speaking.

 SCOM6016/ MW5256 Science in the Media

-The interface between science and public policy - between our key modern sources of knowledge and action - is of fundamental importance to modern society.
-Yet while our technologies and techniques of scientific enquiry have allowed us to learn ever more about the world, and our collective ability to enact change has become ever more powerful, the relationship between scientific knowledge and public policy action has never been entirely smooth.
-This course traces the dynamics, contours and fractures of this interface.
+The interface between science and political decision making is of fundamental importance to modern society.
+Yet while our techniques of scientific enquiry have allowed us to to learn more about the world - and our collective ability to enact change has become ever more powerful - the relationship between scientific knowledge and political action has never been entirely smooth.
+Indeed, things may even be getting worse.
+This course traces the dynamics, contours and fractures of the interface between science and politics.

 SCOM6003/ MW5258 Science in Popular Fiction

 How has Brave New World shaped the human cloning debate?
 Why did forensic science enrolments boom simultaneously with the popularity of CSI and Silent Witness?
 How is Doctor Who useful for engaging high school students in science learning?
 To what extent did Frankenstein establish a negative image of scientists?
 Why is theatre an effective HIV/AIDS education tool in South Africa and not in Australia?
 What role did Star Trek's Lt Uhura play in recruiting astronauts to the NASA space program?
 How might The Day After Tomorrow impact the public understanding of climate change?